itsneufox/neufox-2FA/README.md

 See the [wiki](../../wiki) for detailed documentation and examples.

+## Example Gamemode

+For a complete working implementation, check out the [omp-base-script-with-2FA](https://github.com/itsneufox/omp-base-script-with-2FA) - a practical example showing how to integrate this component with MySQL, handle callbacks, and implement the full 2FA flow.

 ## License

 This project is licensed under the Mozilla Public License 2.0.
 See [LICENSE](LICENSE) for details.